markodowd/markodowd/README.md

 <h1 align="center">👋 Welcome 👋</h1>

 <p>Hello!
 My name is Mark O'Dowd and i'm a web developer based in N.Ireland.
-I specialise in building modern web applications using MongoDB, Express, React & Node (MERN).
+I specialise in building modern web applications using MongoDB, Express, React and Node (MERN).
 Passionate about all things programming I am continually developing my skills and you can find a variety of projects that I have worked on listed below with links to the source code of each.</p>

 <h1 align="center">📬 Contact 📬</h1>